Favourite Activities and Ice-breakers for New EFL Classes and Students

 Students write three things about themselves on a piece of paper, two of which are true and one which is false.
 In turn, they read their sentences out to the group who must guess which statements are correct and which one is a lie.
-Students can do this part individually, in pairs or small groups.
+Students can do this part individually, in pairs or in small groups.
 This is a popular activity and a fun way for students to learn something about each other.
 If the students already know each other, ask them to think about obscure facts that even their friends don’t know.

 Divide the class into pairs.
 Give them three minutes to interview their partners and find out three interesting facts about them.
 Once the time is up, each student presents their facts to the group.
 This activity can take some time if you have a large class of students, but you can always have them just share the fact they find most interesting.

 Each student should be given three sticks and then they form a circle.
 The first person starts by saying: “I have never …".
 Each person in the group who HAS done that activity should throw a stick into the middle.
 This continues as many times as necessary.
 The goal is for each person to get rid of their sticks.
+Examples of statements:

 I have never driven a car

-- I have never visited another country
+I have never visited another country

-- I have never played the guitar
+I have never played the guitar

-- I have never seen the ocean
+I have never seen the ocean

-- I have never eaten at McDonald's
+I have never eaten at McDonald's

-Ask students to introduce themselves, in turn, revealing something they have done which they think no one else in the class will have.
+Ask students to introduce themselves, in turn, revealing something they have done that they think no one else in the class will have.
 If someone else has also done it, the student must try and think of something else until they find something that no one else has done.

 Give each student a pre-prepared sheet of paper with a list of tasks to complete.
 This is a really good mixing game because, for certain tasks, learners must speak to everyone in the group.
 Tasks could include:

-- Count the number of people with green eyes
+Count the number of people with green eyes

-- Find out who has the longest journey to school
+Find out who has the longest journey to school

-- Discover who has the most unusual hobby
+Discover who has the most unusual hobby

-- Find out who has the most siblings
+Find out who has the most siblings

-- Decide who in the group has eaten the weirdest thing
+Decide who in the group has eaten the weirdest thing

 You could split students into small groups (6-8) for this activity if you do not want to spend so long on it.